-"Tom vs Time," filmed by Gotham Chopra for Facebook's video platform, Facebook Watch, focuses on the star quarterback preparing for the 2017 season, exploring his battle against time on the gridiron and how he balances his personal life.
+Most of "Tom vs Time," filmed by Gotham Chopra for Facebook's video platform, Facebook Watch, focused on the star quarterback preparing for the 2017 season, exploring his battle against time on the gridiron and how he balances his personal life.